Dear Sally J. Pla,

 Welcome back to Watch.
 Connect.
 Read.!
 Thank you for dropping by to share the wonderful cover illustration for Stanley Will Probably Be Fine.
 I'm excited to celebrate it today and again in February 2018.

 Thank you so much for having me back!

 About a year ago, I was so excited to reveal the beautiful cover of The Someday Birds here on your site – a book about bird-loving, routine-loving Charlie, whose life is disrupted when he travels cross-country to see his war-injured dad.

 Now, moving from Charlie’s bird-world, I hope you and your readers will enjoy traveling with me to Stanley’s comical universe.
-I am SO EXCITED to be here today with the cover reveal of John Lockdown Is in the Building!
+I am SO EXCITED to be here today with the cover reveal of Stanley Will Probably Be Fine.
 My second middle-grade novel hits shelves (kapow!) on Feb.
 6, 2018, thanks to HarperCollins Children’s Books!
-Here’s the John Lockdown lowdown…
+Here’s the Stanley lowdown…

 Nobody knows comics trivia like Stanley Fortinbras knows comics trivia.

 It’s what he takes comfort in, when the world around him gets to be too much.
 And after Stanley faints during one of Principal Coffin’s super-scary safety drills, he levels up his love of comics by inventing an imaginary superhero named “John Lockdown” to soothe his nerves and help him through.

 Help is what he needs, because Stanley’s also entered Trivia Quest – a giant comics-trivia treasure hunt – to prove he can tackle his worries, score VIP passes to Comic Fest, and win back his ex-best friend.
 Partnered with a fearless new neighbor, Liberty Silverberg, Stanley faces his most epic, overwhelming, challenging day ever.